 - The MSU 4.0 grading system is used report final course grades.
 Grades for assignments will be posted electronically to D2L within two (2) weeks of the completed assignment/assessment due date. - Refer to D2L often to determine your progress in the course.
-Instructors are not able to predict the grade that you will earn in this class prior to the completion of all assignments. - In order to earn a particular final grade level, you must meet the minimum requirements in every category listed in the table below.

-- Exams will be determined to be Strong (2), Satisfactory (1) or Unsatisfactory (0) AFTER Exam Correction scores have been determined.
+Instructors are not able to predict the grade that you will earn in this class prior to the completion of all assignments. - In order to earn a particular final grade level, you must meet the minimum requirements in the table below. - Exams will be determined to be Strong (2), Satisfactory (1) or Unsatisfactory (0) AFTER Exam Correction scores have been determined.
 If you elect to not complete Exam Corrections, then your first attempt score will be determined to be Strong, Satisfactory or Unsatisfactory. - See the table below for the minimum expectations to achieve each grade in this course.
-Please keep in mind that you must achieve the minimum in both categories of assessments (quizzes, exams) in order to earn the grade.
 Remember, a bonus of 0.5 will be given to students at the end of the semester that complete BONUS EXTRA CREDIT WORK.

-Minimum # of Satisfactory Quizzes (Total of 13) Total Score from all 4 Exams Grade in Course
+Total Score from all 7 Mini-Exams Grade in Course

-7 8 4.0
+13-14 4.0

-7 7 3.5
+11-12 3.5

-7 6 3.0
+9-10 3.0

-7 5 2.5
+7-8 2.5

-7 4 2.0
+5-6 2.0

-7 3 1.5
+4 1.5

-7 2 1.0
+3 1.0

-7 1 0.5

-6 2 0.5
+2 0.5 (no passing)

-< 7 < 2 0.0
+>3 0.0 (not passing)

-Your "Score" on the exam is a 2, 1, or 0 based on the definitions in the syllabus.
+^{} Your "Score" on the exam is a 2, 1, or 0 based on the definitions in the syllabus.

 - Note the gray highlighted cells for what qualifies as earning a 0.5 grade (not a passing grade).
-You must meet one of the definitions of a 0.5 grade for Bonus Extra Credit Work to bump your grade up to a 1.0. - In order for Bonus Extra Credit Work to be applied to your grade, you must complete all 4 exams. - The 0.5 grade boost from Bonus Extra Credit Work will only be applied if you complete at least 10 out of 12 Bonus Recitations AND 12 out of 14 Bonus Assignments.
+You must meet one of the definitions of a 0.5 grade for Bonus Extra Credit Work to bump your grade up to a 1.0. - In order for Bonus Extra Credit Work to be applied to your grade, you must complete all 7 mini-exams. - The 0.5 grade boost from Bonus Extra Credit Work will only be applied if you complete at 5 out of 6 Bonus Recitations AND 6 out of 7 Practice Quizzes.